taisafelix/Brisbane-City-Bike/README.md

 As it's possible to verify at the picture above, the optimal number of clusters for the bike station is 3.

+With the number of clusters it's was possible to divide the bike stations in 3 clusters.
+To do that the function KMeans (avaliable in sklearn library) was used.

+The results can be observed in the picture bellow:

 ![clusters](https://user-images.githubusercontent.com/39279175/53047878-b13e5580-3493-11e9-9d6b-1e6a996779cf.PNG)